Updated for the new Outlook on the web feature.

 In Outlook on my desktop, I can drag the message to the Calendar to create a new appointment that contains the text of the email.
 After I create a new appointment, I can select "Insert Item" to insert the contents of a mail message.
 I haven't found a way to do the same thing using Outlook on the web.
 Is there a way to do it?

-If you're sending a meeting request, you can do that from the message in Outlook on the web .
-Expand the Reply button, choose Reply by meeting to create a meeting to all recipients.
+If you're sending a meeting request, you can do that from the message in Outlook on the web.
+Click the 3 dots to display the menu and choose Other reply actions, the select Reply all by meeting to create a meeting to all recipients.
 (Unlike in Outlook desktop, you can't cancel the meeting and turn it into an appointment.)

 TIP: Outlook desktop has the same feature, it's triggered by the Meeting button on the ribbon.